 Specialty Fuel Additives Market Size By Product (Deposit Control Additives, Cetane Improvers, Antioxidants, Corrosion Inhibitors, Lubricity Improvers, Cold Flow Improvers), By Application (Gasoline, Diesel, ATF), Industry Analysis Report, Regional Outlook, Application Potential, Price Trends, Competitive Market Share & Forecast, 2016 – 2023

-Published Date: Mar 2016 | Report ID: GMI369 | Authors: Kunal Ahuja, Sonal Singh Report Format: PDF
+Published Date: Mar 2016 | Report ID: GMI369 | Authors: Kunal Ahuja, Sonal Singh

 Get more details on this report - Request Free Sample PDF

-Rise in high toxic emissions due to growth in the manufacturing sector along with increased usage of vehicles has induced the law makers to make stringent regulations across the world, which is driving specialty fuel additives market.
-Upsurge in biofuel consumption across various industries will augment the specialty fuel additives market size.
-One of the widely-used biofuels is ethanol, which acts as an additive to gasoline.
+Rise in high toxic emissions due to expansion in the manufacturing sector along with increased usage of vehicles has induced the law makers to make stringent regulations across the world, which is driving specialty fuel additives market.
+Upsurge in biofuel consumption across various industries will augment the global market.
+One of the widely used biofuels is ethanol, which acts as an additive to gasoline.

-Additionally, use of corrosion inhibitors (which is a type of specialty fuel additive) for protecting the fuel distribution and storage systems in automotive will also drive the global specialty fuel additives market.
+Additionally, use of corrosion inhibitors (which is a type of specialty fuel additive) for protecting the fuel distribution and storage systems in automobiles will also drive the global specialty fuel additives market.
 Growing usage of alternative fuels like compressed natural gas (CNG) and liquid petroleum gas (LPG), may act as challenge for specialty fuel additive products.

-Specialty Fuel Additives Market, By Product
+Market, By Product

-Deposit control specialty fuel additives market consumption is expected to surpass 3,800 kilo tons with CAGR exceeding 6% up to 2023.
+Deposit control segment consumption is expected to surpass 3,800 kilo tons with CAGR exceeding 6% through 2023.
 They are used in gasoline and diesel to control and remove deposits such as soot and sludge which cause harm to the vehicle engine and reduce performance.
 Increasing global motor vehicle production (more than 90 million units in 2015 from 80 million units in 2011) will positively impact specialty fuel additives market share.

-Specialty Fuel Additives Market, By Application
+Market, By Application

-Gasoline fuel additives market volume consumption by 2023 is expected to exceed 1,100 kilo tons.
-Top Tier Detergent Gasoline (TTDG) formation in the US is expected to drive the regional industry growth.
+Gasoline application segment is expected to exceed 1,100 kilo tons in terms of volume consumption by 2023.
+Top Tier Detergent Gasoline (TTDG) formation in the United States is expected to drive the specialty fuel additives market growth.
 TTDG is performance specification designed, supported and followed by key automobile manufacturers.
 These additives contain more effective detergency, and free from deposit forming metallic additives.

-Diesel application will be driven by the APAC region with estimated gains over 6.5% by 2023 owing to substantial usage of diesel in Asia, particularly India, China, Indonesia and Thailand.
+Diesel application will be driven by the APAC region with estimated gains over 6.5% through 2023 owing to substantial usage of diesel in Asia, particularly India, China, Indonesia and Thailand.
 Diesel is a more polluting fuel as compared to gasoline, which makes additives critical to increase the economy of the vehicle.

-Specialty Fuel Additives Market, By Region
+Market, By Region

-Europe, led by UK and Germany specialty fuel additives market was worth over USD 1.5 billion in 2015 and will witness 5.5% growth during forecast timeframe.
-Asia Pacific specialty fuel additives market was driven by India and China, and together accounted for over 40% of total volume consumption in 2015.
+Europe led by UK and Germany was worth over USD 1.5 billion in 2015 and will witness 5.5% growth rate during forecast timeframe.
+Asia Pacific was driven by India and China, and together accounted for over 40% of total volume consumption in 2015.
 APAC is expected to grow at CAGR exceeding 6% during the next 8 years.
 This can mainly be attributed to growing demand for automobiles in India due to increase in disposable income.

 Competitive Market Share

 Some of the major companies include Innospec Inc, Chemtura, Infineum, Lubrizol corporation, BASF SE and Baker Hughes.
-In December, 2015, Chemtura announced plans to expand its production capacity for antioxidants (ADPAs, a type of specialty fuel additive) in Italy.
+In December 2015, Chemtura announced plans to expand its production capacity for antioxidants (ADPAs, a type of specialty fuel additive) in Italy.
 This expansion includes building a new manufacturing facility.
 In 2014 and late 2015, the company increased ADPA capacity at Elmira site in Ontario, Canada.